 They are also packed with Vitamin A and can even increase metabolism causing weight loss.
 So eating one a day could keep the wrinkles and cellulite away!

-Fish are one the most nutritious foods you can eat.
+Fish are one of the most nutritious foods you can eat.
 Iceland, Italy, Finland and, oh yeah, Japan, consume a lot of fresh fish.
-There countries are deemed to have the healthiest diets on the planet!
+Their countries are deemed to have the healthiest diets on the planet!
 Unlike the US or the UK where red meat is all the rage, these fishy countries indulge in nutrient-rich fish to keep their skin clear, tight and bright.

 Salmon rates very highly due to the high amount of omega 3 which can moisturise skin cells and add a youthful plumpness to the skin.
 Salmon is a great source of the mineral selenium which protects the skin from harmful UV rays.

 Vitamin D is also found in salmon which keeps skin, teeth and hair strong and healthy.
 Adding salmon to your meals will make for mouth-watering dishes.
-So there is no reason for not adding it in to your weekly diet.
+So there is no reason for not adding it into your weekly diet.
 Easy ways to get your healthy dose of omega-3 is by indulging in some sushi, devouring a salmon bagel or adding it to a quinoa salad.